 When I used to do nothing but run, my endurance was okay, but I also had the upper strength of 10-year old.
 I couldn’t pick a fairly heavy object even if my life depended on it.

-Beyond my personal experience, there’s plenty of research that backs up my claim.
-For example, one study published by the National Strength & Conditioning Association showed that weight lifting strengthens the muscles and joints, which, in turn, builds proper form, improves running time, and reduces injury risks.
-What’s not to like?
+A study published by the National Strength & Conditioning Association showed that weight lifting strengthens the muscles and joints, which, in turn, builds proper form, improves running time, and reduces injury risks.

 The Right Strength Training Strategy for Runners